James B. Sellinger

 Administrative Assistant to Associate Superintendent for School Leadership and Community Programs

 Jane McClure has worked at the Catholic Center for 23 years for the Department of Catholic Schools.
 In addition to general support of the entire Department, Jane provides assistance to Associate Superintendent Dr. Brown.

 Administrative Assistant to the Superintendent

-Landy Glenn holds a Bachelor’s degree in Graphic Design from University of Maryland Baltimore County.
+Landy Glenn holds a Bachelor’s degree in Graphic Design from the University of Maryland Baltimore County.
 Before joining the Department of Catholic Schools in January 2013, Landy worked for 12 years at School of the Incarnation in Special Projects.
-Landy assists Superintendent Dr. Edmondson and provides support to the entire Department of Catholic Schools.
+Landy assists Superintendent, Dr. Hargens and provides support to the entire Department of Catholic Schools.

 Fiscal Accountability Manager

 April Bain is the Fiscal Accountability Manager for the Child Nutrition Program.
 She has worked for the Archdiocese of Baltimore since August 2000.